Kotlin/KEEP/notes/code-coloring.md

 ## Definition
 With the examples out of the way, let us define what code coloring is exactly.
-It is an umbrella of issues techniques where there are two or more contexts in one file.
+It is an umbrella of issues and techniques where there are two or more contexts in one file.
 The context can be either run-time or compile-time.
 There can be a context switch, but its existence is not required.
 Syntactically, the context switch can be represented as: